Fiserv/Commerce-Hub/docs/Resources/Guides/Enterprise-Portal/Reporting.md

 ## Commerce Hub

 Commerce Hub reports allow you to generate a report using Commerce Hub's field names.
 A generic analysis or search can be completed based on the request to Commerce Hub and the response.
-To learn more about each Commerce Hub report, click the help button in the top right of the report.

 ---